MosleyJD65109/Pewlett-Hackard-Analysis/README.md

 ```
 ![unique_titles](https://user-images.githubusercontent.com/104540261/180622111-47bdb654-7b16-43d2-853f-829587051498.png)

-This query uses the Dictinct command in combination with the groupby command to eliminate rows that contain the same information
+This query uses the Dictinct command in combination with the groupby command to eliminate rows that contain the same information.It will return columns for first names, last names, and title from the retirement_title table and create a unique_titles table.
+The data for each new table created is exported to a csv file in the data folder of this project.
 ### Third Query
 ```
 SELECT COUNT(ut.emp_no),
 ut.title
--- INTO retiring_titles
+INTO retiring_titles
 FROM unique_titles as ut
 GROUP BY title
 ORDER BY COUNT(title) DESC;